Dhwanit007/NewsApp/README.md

 - react-infinite-scroll-component – To implement infinite scrolling

+- react-router-dom – For client-side routing and navigation

+- react-top-loading-bar – To display a loading progress bar

 - NewsAPI – To fetch real-time news data via an API key

 ## 🚀 Features
 - Browse news across various categories (e.g., business, entertainment, health, technology)

 - Infinite scrolling to load articles continuously as you scroll

+- Client-side routing for category-based navigation using React Router

+- Visual loading indicator using a top progress bar

 - Responsive and mobile-friendly design